VacsoLLC/frameworkTicketing/README.md

 Vacso frameworkTicketing is an open-source project, and we welcome contributions from the community.
 If you're interested in contributing, please read our [contributing guidelines](#) for more information.

-To develop you'll need to checkout frameworkBackend, frameworkFrontend, and frameworkTicketing into the same folder (IE /devel/frameworkTicketing, /devel/frameworkBackend, /devel/frameworkFrontend).
-Then use "Open workspace from file" in VS Code to open frameworkTicketing/framework.code-workspace.
-You'll need to run "yarn install" and "yarn link" in backend and frontend.
-In ticketing, run "yarn install", "yarn link @vacso/frameworkFrontend", "yarn link @vacso/frameworkBackend".
+To develop you'll need to:

+*  Checkout frameworkBackend, frameworkFrontend, and frameworkTicketing into the same folder (IE /devel/frameworkTicketing, /devel/frameworkBackend, /devel/frameworkFrontend).
+* Then use "Open workspace from file" in VS Code to open frameworkTicketing/framework.code-workspace.
+* in frameworkBackend run "yarn install" and "yarn link"
+* in framworkFrontend run "yarn install" and "yarn link"
+* In framworkTicketing/frontend run "yarn link @vacso/frameworkFrontend", and "yarn install"
+* In frameworkTicketing/backend run "yarn link @vacso/frameworkBackend", and "yarn install".

 This should give you a development enviorment where you can make changes and test any of the 3 packages.

 ## Support